matta0527/VFPB-OpenSeesPy/README.md

 ```

 ### Parameter Definitions
-The `VFPB2Ring` element is developed based on the **Single Friction Pendulum Bearing** element and adopts the same parameter definitions, but additionally passes the absolute displacement to the friction model.
+The `VFPB2Ring` element is developed based on the **Single Friction Pendulum Bearing** element and adopts the same parameter definitions, but additionally transmits the resultant displacement of the bearing to the friction model.

 ---